O'Shaughnessy Asset Management conducts ongoing research on the stock market,

 ideas for new strategies, and will publish these periodically.

 Canadian equity indexes based on market-cap-weighted constructions are structurally flawed and result in unforeseen concentration risks.
 Systematically buying stocks based on their valuations and market momentum has proven to be an effective way of beating market-cap-weighted indexes in markets around the world.
 These two themes work especially well in the Canadian equity market.
-This paper outlines why these two themes work so well in Canada, and how to use them to build a market-beating strategy.
+This paper outlines why these two themes work so well in Canada, and how to use them to build an investment strategy.